robot297/JAG_6_2019/grades/Lab 5 Questions.md

 ### Question 4 Exception Handling

-Question: Java doesn't make you deal with possible NullPointerException, or ArrayIndexOutOfBoundsException.
+ Java doesn't make you deal with possible NullPointerException,or ArrayIndexOutOfBoundsException in your code.
+ If these exceptions happen, and are not caught, your code crashes.
-These are called unchecked exceptions.
+ NullPointerException, ArrayIndexOutOfBoundsException, and several other exceptions, are called unchecked exceptions.

+ It's possible to add try-catch blocks for NullPointerException, and other unchecked exceptions.
+ You can also declare that a method throws NullPointerException.

-So, why does Java insist that you deal with IOException – a checked exception - in some way?
+ But, Java insists that you deal with IOException – which is a checked exception - in some way.
+ The compiler checks that you have indeed done something about code that can throw IOException.
+ You either have to surround your file IO code with a try-catch block, or declare that the method throws IOException.
+ If your method throws IOException, then a method that calls this method also has to add a try-catch block, or declare that it also throws IOException.

+ There are other checked exceptions, for example SQLException, which you'll see when we work with databases.

+ Java's decision to implement two types of exceptions (checked and unchecked) is unusual.
+ Other languages like C#, Python, JavaScript... have exceptions, but it's always up to you how to deal with them.
+ You are never required to add try-catch blocks or declare that a method throws a particular exception;
+ the responsibility is left to the programmer to implement whatever exception/error handling mechanism is appropriate.

+ Questions:

+ Considering many other languages don't require you to deal with exceptions, think about why Java does make you deal with at least some.

+ 1. List at least 1 benefit of checked exceptions
+ 2. List at least 2 negative consequences of checked exceptions
+ 3. What is your opinion on Java's decision to use checked exceptions?

+ Usually, it's better to anticipate and try to prevent errors.
+Almost all unchecked exceptions can be prevented (in theory) by careful programming.
+And many checked exceptions can also be prevented with careful coding.

+ It's more common for programmers to try to prevent unchecked exceptions (e.g. NullPointerException) than to write a try-catch block for code that may throw that type of exception.

+ 4. For unchecked exceptions, why is it usually better to anticipate and avoid errors when possible, instead of using try-catch blocks?
+At least 2 reasons.

-Java's checked vs. unchecked exceptions are unusual and questions on this subject are common in Java job interviews!
+ Questions on this subject are common in Java job interviews!

 ### Question 5 Fix Loop with Exception Handling